-For the year ended December 31, 2021, the Company had unrecognized tax benefits of \$2.7 million relating to the risk of permanent establishment existing in Italy.
+For the years ended December 31, 2022 and 2021, the Company had unrecognized tax benefits of \$16.2 million and \$2.7 million, respectively.
+The 2022 increase relates to Permanent Establishment exposure in Italy and the US, the application of the branch tax rate threshold in France and transfer pricing exposures across XL RE Europe.

-The Company does not currently anticipate any significant change in the unrecognized tax benefits in 2022.
+The Company does not currently anticipate any significant change in the unrecognized tax benefits in 2023.